-Unlike the majority of the Dolomites’ peaks, which don’t show a weak side, this particular structure is the reason of Lastoni di Formin easy accessibility on their Eastern side; a simple but absolutely satisfactory and magnificent hike starting from Passo Giau will lead you on the mountain’s highest point at 2657 m.
+Unlike the majority of the peaks in the Dolomites, which don’t show a weak side, the particular structure of Lastoni di Formin is the reason of their easy accessibility along the Eastern side; a simple but absolutely satisfactory and magnificent hike starting from Passo Giau will lead you on the mountain’s highest point at 2657 m.

 The best starting point is Passo Giau m.
 2236, one of the highest pass in the Dolomites, offering a breathtaking view over the majority of the Eastern and Western Dolomites.

 Passo Giau is situated at 16 km. from Cortina d’Ampezzo m.
 1230 (Belluno province), the main resort in this area.
 Cortina can be approached from Belluno or from Bolzano:

 - Road approach from Belluno: follow the road SS 51 towards North reaching Longarone and Pieve di Cadore; from Pieve the SS51 turns to left, reaching San Vito di Cadore and Cortina d’Ampezzo.

 - Road approach from Bolzano: take the Brennero Motorway, exit to Bressanone and then follow the road SS 51 along Pusteria Valley, reaching Brunico and Dobbiaco; from Dobbiaco follow on the right Val di Landro, reaching Carbonin m.
 1432.
 At the fork road in Carbonin turn to right towards Cortina d’Ampezzo.

 From Cortina d’Ampezzo m.
 1230 to Passo Giau m.
 2236